Obituary of Mecca Kasim Almeen Nevels

 Funeral arrangements were private under the direction of Compassionate Cremation Services, 639 Van Houten Ave., Clifton.

-To plant a tree in memory of Mecca Nevels, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Mecca Nevels, please visit our Tree Store